 All those financial gurus out there who advise that this kind of tiered WiFi program is the appropriate way to run their business are not considering the emotional impact of surcharging and the negative impression that poor bandwidth leaves.
 Guests don’t care about the costly back-end equipment necessary to supply ample bandwidth to every corridor and room.
 For them, it’s a binary mindset – it’s either working satisfactorily or it isn’t and it sucks.

-I shouldn’t have to right articles like this as I want this to be a dead issue.
+I shouldn’t have to write articles like this as I want this to be a dead issue.
 WiFi must be included as part of the room rate and treated as a basic necessity on the same level as water, heat, air conditioning, electricity and functional door locks.
 If you ever have any doubts, just consider how a guest interprets slow bandwidth or additional fees and you’ll know why this could have dire long-term consequences if you don’t get it right.